wso2/msf4j/samples/jwt-claims/README.md

 ## Setting up the Authorization Server with web app.

 Here we use WSO2 Identity server as the authorization server.
-*This sample is compatible only with the Identity Server versions from 5.2.0*
+*This sample is compatible with Identity Server version 5.2.0 and above*

 1) Download and unzip the latest version of the WSO2 Identity Server from http://wso2.com/products/identity-server.